elaustin/Ag-Health-Indicators/Data Sources/readme.md

 **Description:**
 - Based on unemployment insurance data submitted by employers.
 - Available at the 2-digit NAICS code level (recoded every 5 years).
 - Publicly available dataset.
-- Year-to-year comparisons can be challenging due to reporting changes.
+- Useful for employment denominators, although year-to-year comparisons may be affected by reporting changes and NAICS revisions.

 ---